jianqingzheng/XBCR-net/README.md

 ## 3. Citing this work

-Any publication that discloses findings arising from using this source code or the network model should cite
+Any publication that discloses findings arising from using this source code or the network model should cite:
+- Hantao Lou, Jianqing Zheng, Xiaohang Leo Fang, Zhu Liang, Meihan Zhang, Yu Chen, Chunmei Wang, Xuetao Cao, "Deep learning-based rapid generation of broadly reactive antibodies against SARS-CoV-2 and its Omicron variant." *Cell Research* 33.1 (2023): 80-82.
 ```bibtex
 @article{lou2022deep,
   title={Deep learning-based rapid generation of broadly reactive antibodies against SARS-CoV-2 and its Omicron variant},